 While processed meats like burgers and fried chicken are tempting, they’re neither healthy nor good value for money.
 If you purchase fresh, lean cuts of meat, including chicken breast or turkey breast, you’ll pay as little as $0.50 per serving.
 You’ll also supply your body with the essential nutrients it needs without filling up on harmful trans fats and chemical preservatives.
 The best part is with a few spices, you can crank up the flavor of these meats and make them taste even better than their processed counterparts.

-Look For Special Offers
+Look For Special Offers When Trying to Eat Healthy on the Cheap

 It can be easy to eat healthy for cheap if you watch for sales.
 Before heading to the grocery store, take the time to look for discount deals.
 There are many online sites that offer fantastic deals on local healthy foods, which are constantly updated.
 Local daily newspapers are another excellent way to find discounted healthy groceries in your area.
 Also, make sure to keep your eyes peeled when you’re in the grocery store, as there are likely to be many promotions running while you shop.

-Try Homemade Sauces
+Try Homemade Sauces When Eating Healthy on a Budget

 Making and canning your own homemade sauce can save you money.
 You can use many locally sourced fruits and vegetables for the ingredients, and these will cost a fraction of what you’ll end up spending on 1 bottle of ketchup.
 The best part about making your own sauce is they taste so much better than the processed sauces you’ll find in stores.
 Plus, there are many free recipes on the Internet that can help you get started making your own sauces instantly.